 2. Greenway Closer to Completion: Port Adelaide’s own 13km direct secure bike route into the Adelaide CBD is a step closer to completion with DPTI starting work starting on the penultimate bit of bikeway between the new bike-bridge over Chief Street in Bowden and the Bowden Station precinct at East Street.
 What’s new?
 ‘The Wall’ that extends across the bikeway route behind the heritage Gasworks Retort House is at last being dismantled stone-by-stone.
 There are still quite a few steps to go but we reckon we can expect work to proceed apace & look forward to the path’s completion in the New Year!

 3. Bike of the Month!
-Spotted on Semaphore Road, Annika and her two children on their amazing Taga.
+Spotted on Semaphore Road, Anneka and her two children on their amazing Taga.
 Is it a trike?
 Or is it a stroller?
 Or maybe a shopping trolley?
 Who knows – we just think it’s great!
-In Annika’s words, “best investment we ever made!”
+In Anneka’s words, “best investment we ever made!”

 4. Outer Harbor Greenway Detour: While work proceeds on new housing around the Bowden gasworks sites, new detours between Gibson and Chief Streets have been announced, effective until February 2019.
 The map below seems more or less self-explanatory!
 We’re assured that the detours will be effectively signposted…